top of page

 It’s NOT you, Trauma Momma.

-If you are at all like me your voice is probably screaming inside your head,
+If you are at all like me, your voice is probably screaming inside your head,

 It’s NOT you, Trauma Momma, it’s you!

 Who you are is not the problem.
 It's what you represent that triggers the rejection response.
 You are the obstacle between your son and the mother who carried him in her womb.
 It’s her heartbeat he longs for, not because your heartbeat is inadequate, but because your heartbeat just isn’t hers!
-You keep trying to love him even though he knows that love always eventually hurts, that love can be dangerous, that allowing himself to love and be loved, could lead to another stranger tearing him away from another mother.
+You keep trying to love him even though he knows that love always eventually hurts, that love is dangerous, that allowing himself to love and be loved could lead to another stranger tearing him away from another mother.
 You keep telling him “no” to things he is confident his mother would allow.
-Your boundaries are the castle gate, your rules are the moat, your expectations are the outer fence.
+Your boundaries are the castle gate, your rules are the moat, and your expectations are the outer fence.
 YOU are the unfair jailer who is keeping your son from his first love, his mother.

 It’s YOU, Trauma Momma.